 - All aspects of public health and health protection in Wales, including food safety and the fluoridation of drinking water;

-- Receiving and responding to reports from, the Health Care Inspectorate for Wales; directing specific inspections when required;
+- Receiving, responding to and directing reports from, the Health Care Inspectorate for Wales;

 - Research and Development in health and social care;